 Last time I reviewed the very first film ever shown on The Texas 27 Film Vault so this time I’ll examine the final movie presented and mocked by the machine-gun toting Randy and Richard and their colleagues in the Film Vault Corps – “the few, the proud, the sarcastic”.

 GHOULIES (1984) Some sources list 1985 as the year for this flick but I’m going by the copyright date at the end of the film, which says 1984.

 FILM VAULT LORE – A T27FV fan calling herself Georgia remarked at Egor’s site: “I still lived (in Dallas) when they did their last show.
 They knew they were going off the air because they talked about it and seemed pretty sad about it.
 I was sad, too.
 It was the best thing on tv.”
-The original broadcast date for this final episode was Saturday August 29th, 1987.
+The original broadcast date for this final episode was Saturday August 29th, 1987 at 8PM.

 The show was still hot in the ratings but Randy, Richard, Ken “Tex” Miller and Joe “The Hypnotic Eye” Riley got hot job offers they couldn’t turn down.
 Combine that with the collapse of the Film Vault Guys’ most recent attempt to get a syndication deal (what might have been) and the gang disbanded after 2 and 1/2 years of bad movie fun.
 Plus one of them was dating Yoko Ono and that NEVER helps!